-James William Murray works across drawing, painting, printmaking, and sculpture to create meticulous, concept-driven artworks.
-His practice often engages with themes such as memento mori and the spiritual resonance of objects.
-Murray’s works balance a clean, formal aesthetic with a quiet emotional depth, creating a subtle tension between objectivity and personal expression.
-His minimalist pieces are crafted through carefully considered material choices.
-Polished graphite covers wooden panels, turning them into dark, reflective surfaces and silver-brazed brass tubes form cross-like structures that seem to break apart from their frames.
+James William Murray works across drawing, painting, printmaking and sculpture to create meticulous, concept-driven artworks.
+His practice frequently engages with themes such as memento mori and the spiritual resonance of objects.
+Murray’s work balances a clean, formal aesthetic with a quiet emotional charge, producing a subtle tension between objectivity and personal expression.
+His minimalist pieces are crafted through carefully considered material choices: polished graphite transforms wooden panels into dark, reflective surfaces, while silver-brazed brass tubes form cross-like structures that appear to break away from their frames.

-Murray’s work is held in the collections of The British Library, University of Brighton; The SPBH Collection, UK; The Hellenic Centre for Photography, Greece; as well as private collections in the UK, USA, and Europe.
-He has exhibited at Brighton Centre for Contemporary Arts, Brighton; Thames-Side Studios Gallery, London; Canopy Collections, London; Stephane Simoens Contemporary Fine Art, Knokke; Museum Jan Heestershuis, Schijndel; iCOON Museum, Hoek van Holland Rule Gallery, Denver; MoMA PS1, New York.
+Murray’s work is held international private and public collections, including The British Library, University of Brighton; The SPBH Collection, UK; The Hellenic Centre for Photography, Greece.
+He has exhibited at Brighton Centre for Contemporary Arts; Canopy Collections, London; Stephane Simoens Contemporary Fine Art, Knokke; Museum Jan Heestershuis, Schijndel; MoMA PS1, New York; Embassy of Iceland, London; Alice Amati Gallery, London.

 James William Murray (b.
 1988) Lives and works in Brighton